bpei1989/EasyTesting/README.md

 # EasyTesting
-A test framework package, which can help developing the automation test cases
+A test helper package, which can make develop automated test cases much more easier.